-DIRECTIONS on How to Dry Mint Leaves for Tea!
-These DIY instructions shows how easy it is to dry your mint plant so you can make your own homemade mint tea.
+DIRECTIONS on How to Dry Mint Leaves for Mint Tea!
+These DIY How to Make Mint Tea instructions shows how easy it is to dry mint leaves so you can make your own homemade peppermint tea.
 I store this dried mint tea for months so I can enjoy the health benefits year round!

 I start everyday with a cup of tea.
 Do you?

+It can be warm or cold, it doesn’t really matter.
+Most green and black teas have enough caffeine for that morning boost.
 My morning always starts with a yawn.
-Then I waddle out of the bedroom with my comfiest bed shirt on.
+Then I waddle out of the bedroom with my comfiest bed shirt on and make myself a cup of tea.

 Mint tea can be enjoyed throughout the day.
 It’s not uncommon for me to make a cup while I’m making dinner to start to calm down for the day.
 It’s also not uncommon for me to make a cup of this in the afternoon when it’s “go time” with work but I need to stay sane.